skolomorphic/skolomorphic.github.io/src/pages/proof-of-existence/record-of-existence.md

 >
 > **Note:** This title is borrowed from the future.
 If you do not achieve the conditions to make it true within 2 years, you will die.

-### [Bound Prophet of the Single Path]
+### [Incarnation of the Last Kaleidoscope]

-> **Symbol:** Seamlessly knotted rope with no ends
+> **Symbol:** Kalos butterfly
 >
-> **Description:** The dreamer of another future fears making great changes, lest the future slip out of control.
-Go forth and walk step by step to the end; dream as many variations as you like, for the destination you have envisioned will not change.
-But surely the small changes you accumulate will be enough to divert the path at the most critical moment.
+> **Description:** The embodiment of the Eye of the Kaleidoscope.
+The one who used this power to break the circle of history is qualified to bear it.
 >
-> **Title Skill:** When the user sleeps, they can dream of the future, from now until a chosen future point in time.
-Until they reach the end date of the future that they have seen, they will not be able to dream of a different end.
+> **Title Skill:** Grants the title bearer the abilities and inheritance of the `[Last Genesis of the Kaleidoscope]`.
+That which is “seen” must surely become true.
 >
-> **Note:** Kosmonymia is watching you.
+> **Passive effect:** Enables the use of the kaleidoscope perspective frame at all times, even in conjunction with other frames.

 ### [Inevitable Survivor of Disaster]